-SELECTED CONSOLIDATED FINANCIAL AND OTHER DATA
+SELECTED FINANCIAL AND OTHER DATA

-The following selected consolidated financial data of Fidus Mezzanine Capital, L.P. as of December 31, 2009 and 2010 and for the years ended December 31, 2008, 2009 and 2010 is derived from the consolidated financial statements that have been audited by McGladrey & Pullen, LLP, independent auditors.
-Fidus Mezzanine Capital, L.P.'s consolidated financial data for the period from May 1, 2007 (inception) through December 31, 2007, statement of assets and liabilities at December 31, 2008 and three-month periods ended March 31, 2010 and 2011, is unaudited.
-However, in the opinion of Fidus Mezzanine Capital, L.P.'s consolidated financial data should be read in conjunction with Fidus Mezzanine Capital, L.P.'s consolidated financial statements and the notes thereto included elsewhere in this prospectus and with "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The following selected consolidated financial data of Fidus Mezzanine Capital, L.P. as of December 31, 2009 and 2010 and for the years ended December 31, 2008, 2009 and 2010, is derived from the consolidated financial statements that have been audited by McGladrey & Pullen, LLP, independent auditors.
+Fidus Mezzanine Capital, L.P.'s financial data for the period from May 1, 2007 (inception) through December 31, 2007 and the statement of assets and liabilities data as of December 31, 2008 is unaudited.
+However, in the opinion of Fidus Mezzanine Capital, L.P., all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation have been made.
+This financial data should be read in conjunction with Fidus Mezzanine Capital, L.P.'s consolidated financial statements and the notes thereto included elsewhere in this prospectus and with "Management's Discussion and Analysis of Financial Condition and Results of Operations."